yourcelf/olwidget/doc-src/django-olwidget.rst

     containing html, or a dict containing ``html`` and ``style`` keys.
 The html is displayed when the geometry is clicked.
 ``options``
-    A dict of options for map display.
-See Options_ below.
+    A dict of options_ for map display.
 ``template``
     A template to use for rendering the map.